Related posts and pages

 A lot of experts in the West still don’t believe that MSG allergies exist.
 It is possible that the anti-msg hysteria in the West was made worse or even caused by negative feelings towards Chinese food and/or Chinese people.
 Alternatively, the fact that the Japanese are behind the Americans in the increase in food allergies could be due to childhood not being entirely antiseptic yet.

 Why do the Japanese avoid drinking out of bottles?

 In a very informal, all male setting Japanese men sometimes drink directly out of the (usually very large) sake (rice wine) bottle.
 As that is the setting it is associated with, a child seeing their English teacher swigging from a “PET bottle” (plastic, not domesticated) they can be a little shocked.
 Would be something like a school teacher in England downing a pint of water in the classroom.

 Why are the Japanese so obsessed with food?

 As in Italy, virtually every TV programme has some food or another on it.
 It’s a safe topic of conversation and was a socially acceptable way of being indulgent when how you dressed and what your house looked like was strictly controlled.

 How do Japanese girls eat a mainly western diet and stack up the donuts and yet mostly stay slim?

 Their diet in their first few years of life until they discover creamy pasta and McDonald’s?
 Genetics?
 Bulimia?
-If so, it’s a well hidden secret.
+I’m guessing the last of those, but if so it’s a well hidden secret.